TRACMASS/trmdoc/source/namelist.rst

  .. option:: gridName

-    Name of the spcific run/grid used to generate velocity fields
+    Name of the specific run/grid used to generate velocity fields

  .. option:: gridSource